 Public transport and licence regulations in COVID-19 lockdown

-- All learner's licences, driving licence cards, temporary driving licences and professional driving permits that expire during the period that commenced from 26 March 2020 up to and including 31 December 2020 are deemed to be valid and their validity periods are extended for a further grace period ending on 31 August 2021.
+All learner's licences, driving licence cards, temporary driving licences & professional driving permits that expire during the period from 26 March 2020 up to and including 31 Aug 2021, are deemed valid and their validity periods are extended for a further grace period ending on 31 March 2022.

 - Our walk-in centre at the corner of Loop and Dorp Street is open from Monday to Friday, 8 am to 2:30 pm

 Contact details for motor vehicle-related enquiries :